Energy advice

 Support we offer

-• they are a home owner with a broken boiler; AND
+• they are a home owner with a gas boiler that does not work; AND

-• they are aged over 65 OR aged under 5 OR suffering from cancer, terminal illness, cardiovascular or respiratory condition, disability (affecting mobility) or a mental health condition;
+• someone in the household is aged over 65 OR aged under 5 OR suffering from cancer, terminal illness, cardiovascular or respiratory condition, disability (affecting mobility) or a mental health condition.

 Energy advice and grants